 Reporter: Any person other than the complainant who submits an incident report alleging that a person violated a University policy.

-Respondent: Any individual who has been reported to be the perpetrator of conduct that could constitute a violation as defined under University Policy.
+Respondent: Also known as the accused, is any individual who has been reported to have participated in conduct that could constitute a violation as defined under University Policy.